V-Sekai/manuals/decisions/20211105-take-a-list-of-3d-points-to-triangulate-in-godot-engine.md

-# Take a list of 3D points that form a vaguely closed boundary in space and triangulate in Godot Engine
+# Accepted: Take a list of 3D points that form a vaguely closed boundary in space and triangulate in Godot Engine

 - Status: accepted <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,em-yu